mzashh/HUB75-Pixel-Art-Display/README.md

   * The WEB-UI also has auth functionality and allows for remote rebooting of the ESP32.

   * Added support for 1/8 scan panels via modified library, use firmware_1-8 and modified library.

+  * By default a 32x32 1/8 scan outdoor panel.

 <p align="center">
 <img src="https://github.com/mzashh/HUB75-Pixel-Art-Display/blob/main/images/UI.png" width="450">